-Michael W. Kosloske .
-Effective November 9, 2015, we entered into a First Amendment to Employment Agreement with Mr. Kosloske with a term beginning on that date and ending on November 9, 2016.
-Under this agreement, Mr. Kosloske was named Chief of Product Innovation and Executive Chairman of the Board.
+Michael W. Kosloske.
+We entered into an employment agreement with Mr. Kosloske effective February 8, 2013 upon the pricing of the Company's initial public offering, Effective November 9, 2015, we entered into a First Amendment to Employment Agreement with Mr. Kosloske with a term beginning on that date and ending on November 9, 2016.
+Under this amended agreement, Mr. Kosloske was named Chief of Product Innovation and Executive Chairman of the Board (although he ceased to be Chairman in November 2017).
 Unless prior written notice of termination is given by either party prior to its expiration date, the term of the agreement will be automatically extended for additional successive one-year periods.
 Under his agreement, Mr. Kosloske was granted an annual salary of not less than \$530,000 and is eligible to participate in the LTIP in accordance with its terms.
 Mr. Kosloske will be eligible for an annual bonus and long term incentive awards equal to 75% of Mr. Kosloske's salary.
 On each annual anniversary of the effective date of Mr. Kosloske's employment agreement, Mr. Kosloske will be eligible for an equity grant under the LTIP equal to 100% of his salary then in effect in SARs.
 These SARs, if awarded would vest in increments of 25%, 25%, and 50% on the anniversary dates of the grant.
 In the event that the we determine not to extend Mr. Kosloske's agreement, terminate Mr. Kosloske's employment without cause (as defined in his agreement) or Mr. Kosloske terminates his employment for good reason (as defined in the agreement), Mr. Kosloske will be entitled to an amount equal to two times the sum of his annual base salary and the greater of (i) his most recently earned annual bonus and (ii) his average annual bonus earned in the three most recently completed calendar years, payable in 24 equal monthly installments beginning on the termination date, provided that Mr. Kosloske executes a general release in our favor.
 "Good reason" includes certain changes in responsibilities or duties, reductions in salary or a material reduction in benefits or a material breach by the Company of the agreement that remains uncured following notice of the breach.
-Mr. Kosloske is subject to non-competition, non-disparagement and non-solici
+Mr. Kosloske is subject to non-competition, non-disparagement and non-solicitation covenants that expire 24 months following termination of his employment and to customary confidentiality obligations.
+Mr. Kosloske is not entitled to any change in control benefits.